Date of birth29 June 1993 (age 28)

 There were so many magical moments across the course of the campaign, beginning with an unforgettable away goal in Munich to help us progress in the Champions League and ending with a spectacular opener in a vital WSL1 win over Birmingham City.
 In between there was a hat-trick versus Liverpool in the Continental Tyres Cup, an FA Cup semi-final winning brace against Manchester City, followed by the third goal in the final against Arsenal with a trademark curler, and goals in all but one round of the Champions League.

-She made 36 appearances, the fourth-highest figure in the squad, and was deservedly named in the PFA Team of the Year and UEFA Champions League squad of the season.
+She was deservedly named in the PFA Team of the Year and UEFA Champions League squad of the season.
 As well as picking up the PFA and FWA Player of the Year awards - becoming the first player to win the female version of the latter - she was also named Chelsea Ladies' Player of the Year and Players' Player of the Year.
 It capped a quite sensational campaign in which she had become perhaps the most recognisable female footballer in the country.

 Shortly after the end of the campaign, it was announced that Kirby had signed a new three-year contract with the Blues, keeping her at the club until 2021.